 © 2021 Robert Fairhead

-- The story must include the setting pictured (with the brief*) at some point.
+- The story must include the setting in a photo provided by the Writers' Centre.

 - And the final sentence must contain dialogue — i.e. someone speaking.

-I looked at the picture and reflected on my childhood memories of seaside summer holidays.
-Of favourite rundown places, I've visited over the years.
-The wild coastal villages of south-west England.
-And how sometimes the hurly-burly of work can take over our lives.
-Until it's too late!
+I gazed at the photo and reflected on my summer holidays.
+Of the favourite rundown places, I've visited over the years.
+And the quaint fishing villages of southwest England.
+I thought about how the hurly-burly of work can take over our lives and distance us from happy memories and places.
+And how we may not realise this is happening until it's too late!

 You might also like to read another of my recent Furious Fiction short stories, The Performance.